immutables/immutables.github.io/json.md

 if you just add [org.immutables:annotation]({{ depUri }}|common|{{ v }}|jar) and [org.immutables:common]({{ depUri }}|common|{{ v }}|jar) jars in a classpath of a web application.

 -----
-### Flexible Jackson marshaling
+### Custom Jackson marshaling

-For the maximum flexibility you can use marshaler directly to work with lower level [Jackson core API](https://github.com/FasterXML/jackson-core).
+For the maximum flexibility you can use marshaler directly with lower level [Jackson core API](https://github.com/FasterXML/jackson-core).

 ```java